 Fruit bats (Family Pteropodidae)

 Fruit bats play an important role: they feed on fruits, helping disperse seeds and even pollen that helps with agricultural efforts in tropical areas.
 The fruits helped by these bats include banana, mango and durian, to name a few.

-These bats are fair fliers, but some species have to crash land because their size does not allow them to land gracefully.
+These bats are fair fliers, but some species have to crash land because they do not have the necessary skill to gracefully land.